Best Toys for Shikoku

 Physical Exercise Recommendations for Shikoku

 Physical activity for Shikoku should reflect their high exercise needs and Medium (35-55 lbs) build.
 Daily exercise should include 60-90 minutes of species-appropriate physical activity divided into at least two sessions.
 For Shikoku, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Key fatigue cues: heavy breathing, pace dropping, reluctance to continue, lying down during activity.
 Shikoku dogs with brave, enthusiastic, alert traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Shikoku dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Shikoku benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Shikoku